IHE/ITI.NPFS/input/pagecontent/volume-1.md

     </tbody>
 </table>
 </div>
-<p align="center">Note: This transaction is currently specified in the MHD Trial
+<p>Note: This transaction is currently specified in the MHD Trial
 Implementation Supplement.</p>
 <br>